verdi327/livingsocial2/README.md

 #### 3. :family #=> family deals
 #### 4. :gourmet #=> gourmet deals
 #### 5. :all #=> combination of all the above

-Distance is the radius desired, measured in miles.
-For example, the above example is asking for all the deals within a 1 mile radius of the passed in location (Lexington, NY).

-If no distance is specified - it will default to 3 miles.

 ## Contributing